How to pay your bill

 Please note that payments are due on or before the date indicated overleaf on your bill.
 Any late payments may result in recovery action and additional charges being incurred.

 Direct Debit: You have the choice to pay on either the 1st or the 15th day of each month.
-Download a Direct Debit form, or ring (01748) 829100 to arrange your Direct Debit over the phone.
+Go to our Revenues Online service, or ring (01748) 829100 to arrange your Direct Debit over the phone.
+You will, however, need to download a Direct Debit form if payment is to come from a business account.

 Online: Payment can be made by debit or credit card by visiting our council tax payment page.